Top Tips to Prepare your Pond for Winter

 Gradually reduce feeding when the water temperature drops below 10°C.

 Switch to Evolution Aqua's wheatgerm food, which is lower in protein and easily digestible, ensuring your fish receive essential nutrients without straining their system.
-Eventually, when the temperature drops below 4°C, you will only need to feed your fish 1-2 times a week until spring.

 What to do:

-Aquatic plants are an integral part of your pond ecosystem, but not all plants handle cold weather the same.
+Aquatic plants are an integral part of your pond ecosystem, but not all plants handle the cold weather the same.
 Hardy varieties will survive in deeper water, while tropical or delicate plants may need extra care.

 What to do:

-Trim back any dead or dying foliage.
+Trim back any dead or dying foliage before it sinks and decomposes.

 Move hardy plants, like water lilies, to the deeper areas of your pond where they are less likely to freeze.